mguenther/photoalbum-service/README.md

 The same applies for non-functional requirements:

-* Features do not have to be fully fleshed out.
+* Technical aspects (e.g. security, technical data model) do not have to be fully fleshed out.
 * Albums and photos are stored as documents within a CouchDB.
 This gives us update isolation on the level of a document, but not an aggregate of documents.
 The decision to use CouchDB as data store was primarily driven by the fact that I have used it before and get it up to speed using the provided CouchDB adapter very quickly.
 * User management is negligible.
 However, to showcase the integration of a custom security component for authentication and authorization, at least a read-only model for users must be implemented.
 * Strive for code clarity instead of algorithmic speed or efficiency.
 * The exposed HTTP API should not enforce any kind of strong coupling between the API and a client implementation.

+## Limitations

+Please keep in mind that this example application has been written for educational purposes only and is not ready for production.

+* Given that there is strong association between albums and photos, some sort of transactional context when removing an entire album would be beneficial.
+* User passwords are SHA-1-hashed instead of using a stronger, adaptive mechanism like bcrypt.

 ## Modules